Meet the Leadership Team

 Dr. Quigley is a nurse consultant, retired Associate Director of the VISN 8 Patient Safety Center of Inquiry and is both a Clinical Nurse Specialist and a Nurse Practitioner in Rehabilitation.
 Her contributions to patient safety, nursing and rehabilitation are evident at a national level – with emphasis on clinical practice innovations designed to promote elders’ independence and safety.
 She is nationally known for her program of research in patient safety, particularly in fall prevention.
 The falls program research agenda continues to drive research efforts across health services and rehabilitation researchers.

 Dr. Barbara Braden

 Dr. Braden is best known for developing the Braden Scale for Predicting Pressure Sore Risk which was tested and refined in partnership with Dr. Nancy Bergstrom.
 She has received many awards for her work, including lifetime achievement awards from the National Pressure Ulcer Advisory Panel, the European Pressure Ulcer Advisory Panel and the World Union of Wound Healing Societies.

 Dr. Nancy Bergstrom

 PhD, RN, FAAN – Clinical Advisory Committee

 Dr. Bergstrom co-developed the Braden Scale with Dr. Braden.
 She formerly chaired the US governmental Agency for Healthcare Policy and Research Panel, creating the first guidelines for Pressure Ulcer Prediction and Prevention (1992) and Treatment of Pressure Ulcers (1994).
-She was the inducted in the first class of the Sigma Theta Tau, International, Nursing Research Hall of Fame.
+She was inducted into the first class of the Sigma Theta Tau, International, Nursing Research Hall of Fame.
 Dr. Bergstrom remains active and continues to collaborate with researchers and faculty to improve upon the science of pressure injury prevention.